stared/jekyll-blog-pre-2022/_posts/2020/2020-03-02-types-tests-typescript.markdown

 Types give built-in testing — that a given function takes arguments of particular types.
 However, they also help greatly with the code readability.
 When seeing `changeVolume(volume: number)` you don’t need to guess if `id` is a number, string, boolean, `Volume` object, or Cthulhu-knows-what.

-So, let’s start with few lines of [Zen of Python](https://www.python.org/dev/peps/pep-0020/):
+So, let’s start with a few lines of [Zen of Python](https://www.python.org/dev/peps/pep-0020/):

 > Explicit is better than implicit.
 >